 Following a stint working at McDonald's, 16-year-old Tariq Farid used a small family loan to buy a local flower shop.
 Proving himself a precocious entrepreneur, Farid quickly expanded to four shops.
 Fourteen years later, these seeds bore fruit when Farid created Edible Arrangements, a franchise food business targeting the gifting segment.
 Now Edible Arrangements has more than 1,200 locations around the world.

-Edible Arrangements earns the title of Best Overall for its broad selection, solid value, and flexible delivery.
+Edible Arrangements earns Best Overall for its broad selection, substantial value, and flexible delivery.
 In addition to flower-inspired designs, Edible Arrangements offers many varieties of hand-dipped, chocolate-covered strawberries.

 Amazon delivers everything, so naturally, its ships chocolate-covered strawberries too.
 This is where the bargains are.

-The best deals here are from Whole Foods and Golden State fruit.
+The best deals here are from Golden State Fruit.
 You can get a full dozen chocolate-dipped strawberries from Golden State for under $40, with free shipping.
 That's a fantastic price.